wp-plugins/add-headers/readme.txt

 Last but not least, it is mandatory to know how to **check your web server's error log**.

-If you lack in ANY of the above things, please DO NOT USE this plugin and DO NOT RATE it.
-Add-Headers is not for you.
+If you lack in ANY of the above things, please DO NOT USE this plugin and please DO NOT RATE it.
+Add-Headers is not the right plugin for you.

 = Does this plugin just work? =